lightweight-software-development/lsd-overview/README.md

 ###Functional models
 In most applications the business model contains a mixture of data about things that exist or have happened in the outside world, and data that is calculated from that source data.
-A functional model has an **unopinonated data model** with pure source data (just the facts), with functions to calculate everything else.
+A functional model has an **unopinionated data model** with pure source data (just the facts), with functions to calculate everything else.

-In the simplistic bank account model often used in coding examples, the Account object would have just things like the account number and holder's name, but *not* the balance.
+In the simplistic bank account model often used in coding examples, the Account object would have things like the account number and holder's name, but *not* the balance.
 The deposits and withdrawals are also held as primary source data, and there is a function to calculate the balance from these when it is needed.